Eliastik/page-shadow/README.md

 ### Changelog:

+#### Version 2.0.3 (09/07/2017) :
+* It is now possible to disable Page Shadow for a particular website or page via the right-click or via the extension menu
+* Bug fixes and minor adjustments :
+    - Themes 2 and 3 now have a gray background for transparent images
+    - Added support for HTML form and caption elements by the Increase page contrast tool (improves rendering of the tool)
+    - Fixed a bug with tool setting Decrease page brightness
+    - The image on the test page of the extension now correctly resizes when the browser window is resized
+    - Basic support for future versions of Firefox for Android (not tested)
+    - Small adjustments of the code

 #### Version 2.0.2 (17/06/2017) :
 * The settings can now be applied in real time
 * Fixed Page Shadow icon (the shadow is better)